School of Antarctic silversides

 Baumann is enthusiastic about the results, primarily because it demonstrates a method by which the evolutionary potential of other species can be measured.
 "This is an experiment that can be performed in one generation," he says.
 He is hopeful that the results will prove useful in predicting how oysters, sea urchins and many other marine organisms will cope with the changing ocean environment.

-This research was supported in part by a grant from the National Science Foundation.
+This research was supported by U.S. National Science Foundation grant OCE 1129622.

 To learn more, see the UConn Today blog story Evolving to Cope with Climate Change.
 (Date of Image: October 2007)